Selection mechanisms in front invasion

 \textbf{Steepest fronts.} In order to obtain the exponential rate of decay of fronts as $x\to\infty$, we solve the stationary dispersion relation $\nu^2+c\nu+f'(0)=0$ and find the roots

 If the solution is not contained in the strong stable manifold as noted above in the case $f(u)=u(1-u)$, then the steepest decay occurs at

 which happens to be the speed at which step-function like initial conditions spread.
-If the traveling wave lies in the strong stable manifold for some $c_0>2$, we find

-so that the front at this speed is steeper than all fronts not contained in the strong stable manifold.
-One can show, exploiting again the structure of the traveling-wave equation in this specific case, that there exists at most one such value $c_0$ for which the front is contained in the strong stable manifold.
+If the traveling wave lies in the strong stable manifold for some $c_0>2$, we find { } so that the front at this speed is steeper than all fronts not contained in the strong stable manifold.
+One can show in the specific case of the cubic nonlinearity but also for general $f(u)$, exploiting again the structure of the traveling-wave equation, that there exists at most one such value $c_0$ for which the front is contained in the strong stable manifold.
 It turns out that this front gives the spreading speed of step-function like initial conditions~\cite{HadelerRothe}.

-In summary, we find that in this simple example, we always find that the spreading speed of step-function like initial conditions is given by the speed of the \emph{steepest front}.
+In summary, we find that in this simple example of FKPP and Nagumo equations, but in fact also for general $f(u)$, we always find that the spreading speed of step-function like initial conditions is given by the speed of the \emph{steepest front}.